NoxOrg/Nox.Cli/README.md

     <br/>
 </div>

-### Commissioning the Service
+### Commissioning the Environment

-Now we have defined the service but all we have is a simple YAML file.
-Not much by way of a functioning microservice.
+Now we have defined the project attributes but all we have is a simple YAML file, but no environment as yet.
 Well this is where the magic really starts.
-We'll largelly turn our attention to the `Nox sync` command to read our service configuration file and go and build our actual microservice with all the options that we've specified.
+We'll turn our attention to the `Nox sync` command and its various options to read our project configuration file and set up the project environment as per our input.

 ```powershell
 PS> Nox sync